LeonMarkwart/DIY-Transformers/README.md

 - Report: 29.01.2025
 - Presentation dates: 3-5.02.2025

+**Submission:**
+- Remember to send your code together with your report.
+You can either add a link to your git repo (remember to grant me access) or a copy of your code (compressed).
+- Please send your final report to: cvanniekerk@hhu.de with the subject "Implementing Transformer Model Final Handin"

 Good luck, and I look forward to seeing the results of your hard work!